Education for Sustainability at St John's Newtown

-St John’s Lutheran School proudly supports the Sustainability Education Program which not only educates our students and staff, but has links to a wide range of sustainable schools’ programs and initiatives.
+GLC St John’s Newtown proudly supports the Sustainability Education Program which not only educates our students and staff, but has links to a wide range of sustainable schools’ programs and initiatives.

 This program has provided professional development and customised consultancy to Victorian schools to assist us to become more sustainable by increasing biodiversity in the local area and dramatically reducing water use, greenhouse gas emissions and solid waste output.

-St John’s Lutheran School has completed the Core, Waste and Energy modules and is working towards the 5 Star Sustainability certification with AuSSI (Australian Sustainable Schools Initiative).
+GLC St John’s Newtown has completed the Core, Waste and Energy modules and is working towards the 5 Star Sustainability certification with AuSSI (Australian Sustainable Schools Initiative).